PedroZappa/TalkSee-streamlit/README.md

 Some possible future enhancements for 🗣 ⇢ _`TalkSee`_  ⇢ 👀 include:

+- Support for `mobile devices`.

 - Support for `additional speech recognition models`.

-- Support for `mobile devices`.

 - `Real-time transcription` of live audio input.

-- Improved error handling and user feedback.

-- Support for uploading files from outside the app directory.

-- Integration with cloud storage services for seamless file upload and storage.
+- Integration with cloud storage services for seamless `file upload and storage`.

+- Improved `error handling` and `user feedback`.

 - `Generate an image` with the transcribed text as a prompt.